 |GACE Program Admission Assessment||Submit to Georgia State University (code: 5090)||Up to 3-5 weeks for official score report||Official scores required by December 1st deadline.
 GACE can be exempted if you meet criteria outlined here (GAPSC Program Admission Assessment Info).
 Please scroll down to “Options to Satisfy The Program Admission Assessment Requirement” section.
 GSU Code: 5090|

-- December 1, 2020: Application Deadline (submit both the CSDCAS and GSU/CAS-Liaison Online Graduate Applications — ALL supporting documents must also be received by Dec.
+- December 1, 2021: Application Deadline (submit both the CSDCAS and GSU/CAS-Liaison Online Graduate Applications — ALL supporting documents must be received by Dec.
 1)

 - December 21 – January 1: Georgia State University closed for Winter Holiday

 - December 2021-February 2022: Processing and reviewing of applications

-- March 2021 (COMING SOON): CSD Interview Day –(program will contact applicants selected for interview by middle of February)
+- February 2022: CSD Interview Day –(program will contact applicants selected for interview by middle of February)

-- Mid March, 2021: Admission decision reported to the applicant
+- Late February-Early March, 2022: Admission decision reported to the applicant

 |CSDCAS Application Instructions||GSU/CAS-Liaison Graduate Application Instructions|